capacityapp/integration-service/README.md

 DB_PWD: the password for this database user
 DB_NAME: the database name
 DB_HOST: the hostname for the database
 MATTER_QUERY:  the query you wish the integration service to run in order to get matters.
+Naming should match https://swagger.capacityapp.io/swagger/#/default/post_matters
 CLIENT_QUERY: the query you wish the integration service to run in order to get clients.
+Naming should match https://swagger.capacityapp.io/swagger/#/default/post_clients
 PROFILE_QUERY: the query you wish the integration service to run in order to get profiles.
+Naming should match https://swagger.capacityapp.io/swagger/#/default/post_profiles
 HISTORIC_UTILISATION_QUERY: the query you wish the integration service to run in order to get historic utilisation.
+Naming should match https://swagger.capacityapp.io/swagger/#/default/post_profiles_utilisation
 MATTER_BATCH_SIZE: the matter batch size, defaults to 2000 database rows
 CLIENT_BATCH_SIZE: the client batch size, defaults to 2000 database rows
 PROFILE_BATCH_SIZE: the profile batch size, defaults to 2000 database rows